Certora/Documentation/docs/cvl/builtin.md

 Ensure `--multi_assert_check` is enabled (will throw an error otherwise!).

+One can configure the number of branching nodes that will be selected (it will always pick those nodes that dominate more) by setting `--settings -maxNumberOfReachChecksBasedOnDomination=N`, default `N=10`.

 ### Background and motivation

 Sanity rules are one of our main methods to setup a new code base for verification.
 It serves two needs: